 Juul vaping addiction lawsuits are being filed in Ohio and across the country on behalf of injured consumers

 Vaping and E-cigarette products are still pretty new, and scientists are working to understand fully what their health implications may be.
 But much of the research available so far points to severe addiction potential, far more so than traditional cigarettes.
-While nicotine addiction may not shock many educated consumers, vaping addiction lawsuits are being filed nationwide due to the deceptive marketing tactics companies like Juul have employed.

 The rise of severe lung diseases linked to vaping products has alarmed health officials.
 The FDA and CDC have issued warnings to consumers, saying vaping injury is a serious risk, and using vape products is not recommended until more information is released.

 In current Ohio class action vaping addiction lawsuits, plaintiffs argue Juul and other e-cig companies have targeted teens and the youth in marketing campaigns, not dissimilar to tobacco marketing campaigns of old.
 The vaping industry has also marketed their products as safe alternatives, and a mend to quit smoking, though reports of severe lung disease and vaping addiction have consumers and consumer protection attorneys filing class action lawsuits.

 Even beyond nicotine, there are numerous ingredients in vaping liquids that could be harmful, leading to health conditions and vaping injury.
 The Centers for Disease Control (CDC) and the Food and Drug Administration (FDA) have issued warnings related to e-cigarettes and vaping addiction.
 Not only is nicotine very addictive, but studies show it is toxic to fetuses and may cause brain and lung damage if used during adolescence.